Lev Pouishnoff: Career in the West

 Pouishnoff remained in Russia through the Russian Revolution, suffering considerable want, and in 1919 had the opportunity to make a concert tour in Persia (Iran), the first eminent European pianist to do so.
-After his successful completion of it he returned and soon afterwards escaped across the Russian frontier and made his way to Paris.
+After its successful completion he returned and soon afterwards escaped across the Russian frontier and made his way to Paris.
 In 1920 he moved on to London, where he was unknown, but gave his first and highly acclaimed recital at the Wigmore Hall on 2 February 1921, where he was greatly admired by Ernest Newman.
 From this point he made his home in Britain.

 His career now burst upon the European scene.
 He made numerous orchestral appearances in Britain, in London at the Queen's Hall and Royal Albert Hall, with the Hallé Orchestra in Manchester and with the Scottish Orchestra.
 His many compositions for orchestra, violin and piano were still in MS in 1924, but his piano pieces were by then being published.
-He began to make regular visits to the principal cities of France, Germany, Belgium and the Netherlands, and was in the United States in the seasons of 1924-5 and 1925-6, when he toured major cities.
-His career eventually became worldwide.
+He began to make regular visits to the principal cities of France, Germany, Belgium and the Netherlands, and was in the United States in the seasons of 1924-25 and 1925-26, when he toured major cities.
+His career eventually became world-wide.

 In summer 1926 he devoted a whole week of recitals to playing over seventy of the principal works of Chopin, and repeated this in 1927 to much acclaim.
-On 2 December, 1928 he gave the first performance in Britain of Rachmaninoff‘s Piano Concerto No 4 in Manchester, broadcast by the BBC.
+On 2 December 1928 he gave the first performance in Britain of Rachmaninoff's Piano Concerto No 4 in Manchester, broadcast by the BBC.
 In recordings he is heard around 1930 as an extremely articulate and intelligent accompanist to Frank Titterton in Schubert song repertoire.
 He was among the earliest pianists to broadcast from Savoy Hill in 1925, and in 1938 he became the first to be broadcast on television, from Alexandra Palace.
 During World War II he gave concerts to factory workers, miners and dockers, and made extensive tours among the forces in the Middle East.

 Pouishnoff made a substantial number of recordings, especially of Chopin and Liszt.
 He had a very extensive technique, and a delicacy and sensitivity of nuance which won extremely high praise from some critics.